 To find out about how you can get into this career via a school leaver route (eg an apprenticeship or school leaver training programme) see the public sector section of TARGETcareers, our website aimed at school leavers.

-- possess a mature attitude
+- a mature attitude

-- effective interpersonal skills.
+- great communication skills.